- Population: 14.15 million

 Zimbabwe crisis briefing

-Zimbabwe, located in southern Africa, is plagued by the worst drought in three decades and a weakened economy.
+Zimbabwe, located in southern Africa, is plagued by severe droughts and a weakened economy.
 The IRC helps vulnerable Zimbabweans access the resources they need to survive, rebuild their lives and take control of their futures.

 What caused the current crisis in Zimbabwe?

 Zimbabwe has great potential for growth, but ongoing crises continue to prevent progress.
 The devastating 2008 cholera outbreak sickened over 100,000 people.
-The 2016 drought caused by El Nino – the worst in 35 years – destroyed crops and livelihoods and is expected to leave over 4.4 million people without enough food to eat in 2017.
-In response, Zimbabwe's government declared a state of disaster in February 2016.
+The 2016 drought caused by El Nino – the worst in 35 years – destroyed crops and livelihoods and left millions of people without enough food to eat.
+Tens of thousands of people have been affected by Cyclone Idai, becoming the worst natural disaster of 2019.

 What are the main humanitarian challenges in Zimbabwe?